MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-upgrade.md

 ## Preparing for the upgrade

-The first step to performing the upgrade for a scale out installation is to upgrade for the database and the desktop client components for Microsoft Dynamics GP.
+The first step to performing the upgrade for a scale out installation is to upgrade for the database and the desktop client components for [!INCLUDE[prodshort](../includes/prodshort.md)].
 Use Dynamics GP Utilities to upgrade the system database and the company databases.
-Refer to the procedures described in the upgrade documentation for Microsoft Dynamics GP to complete this process.
+Refer to the procedures described in the upgrade documentation for [!INCLUDE[prodshort](../includes/prodshort.md)] to complete this process.

-You should verify that at least one desktop client installation is working properly before you continue with the Microsoft Dynamics GP web client upgrade.
+You should verify that at least one desktop client installation is working properly before you continue with the [!INCLUDE[prodshort](../includes/prodshort.md)] web client upgrade.
 Resolve any issues before you continue.

 Be sure that all of the users have signed out of the system before you start the web client upgrade process.

-If you are using Tenant Services with your Microsoft Dynamics GP web client installation, you must apply the update to Tenant Services before you update the web client components.
+If you are using Tenant Services with your [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation, you must apply the update to Tenant Services before you update the web client components.
 Refer to the Tenant Services Installation and Administration Guide for information about updating Tenant Services.
-The Microsoft Dynamics GP upgrade can take place after the upgrade of the web client since older versions of the Microsoft Dynamics GP runtime can be used with the latest version of the web components.
+The [!INCLUDE[prodshort](../includes/prodshort.md)] upgrade can take place after the upgrade of the web client since older versions of the [!INCLUDE[prodshort](../includes/prodshort.md)] runtime can be used with the latest version of the web components.

 ## Updating the web site and Session Central Service

 To install the upgrade for the web site and the Session Central Service, complete the following procedure.

-1. Log in to the machine that is running the web site and the Session Central Service for the Microsoft Dynamics GP web client installation.
+1. Log in to the machine that is running the web site and the Session Central Service for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation.

-2. From the Microsoft Dynamics GP installation media, double-click the Setup.exe file to open the Microsoft Dynamics GP installation window.
+2. From the [!INCLUDE[prodshort](../includes/prodshort.md)] installation media, double-click the Setup.exe file to open the [!INCLUDE[prodshort](../includes/prodshort.md)] installation window.

 3. Click Web Components and then click Install.